Patternslib/Patterns/demo/collapsible/documentation.md

 Occasionally you may want to display content in a collapsible that should be loaded on demand.
 This is supported through the `load-content` option.
-Using this option you can provide a URL for content that should be loaded and shown in a collapsibnle when it is opened.
+Using this option you can provide a URL for content that should be loaded and shown in a collapsible when it is opened.

     <section class="pat-collapsible"
         data-pat-collapsible="load-content: /status.html#summary">